-Our new home, Squash, is a pioneering, eco-friendly, community-led food space on Windsor Street that opened this year on May 4th.
+Our new home, Squash, is a pioneering, eco-friendly, community-led food space on Windsor Street that opened on May 4th 2018.
 Planned and designed by 30 local residents since 2014, volunteers and staff are really excited about sharing this beautiful timber-frame building and welcoming food garden with you!
 The space incorporates our new community business – a food shop, cafe and catering service.

 What will it be home to?